influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/continuous_queries.md

 * Create a CQ with a 30 minute `GROUP BY time()` interval that runs every 15 minutes:

     ```sql
-> CREATE CONTINUOUS QUERY vampires ON transylvania RESAMPLE EVERY 15m BEGIN SELECT count(dracula) INTO vampire_populations FROM raw_vampires GROUP BY time(30m) END
+> CREATE CONTINUOUS QUERY "vampires" ON "transylvania" RESAMPLE EVERY 15m BEGIN SELECT count("dracula") INTO "vampire_populations" FROM "raw_vampires" GROUP BY time(30m) END
     ```

     Without `RESAMPLE EVERY 15m`, `vampires` would run every 30 minutes - the same interval as the `GROUP BY time()` interval.